rohit4729/spring-boot-war-example/Readme.md

 Ensure the **Copy Artifact** plugin is installed via **Manage Jenkins > Plugins**.
 This allows one job to pull files from another job's workspace.

 #### 6.2: Configure `helloWorld-build` for Export
+1. In General section select Permission to copy artifact and in the Projects to allow copy artifacts write helloWorld-Deploy-Prod.
-We need to tell Jenkins to "save" the `.war` file and allow other jobs to "pick it up."
+2. We need to tell Jenkins to "save" the `.war` file and allow other jobs to "pick it up."

 **6.2.1 Archive the Artifact**
 1. Open the configuration for **`helloWorld-build`**.